Healthy Environment for All (HEAL) Act Community Capacity Grants

 2. Project funding: Twenty-two organizations will complete projects that build organizational and community capacity to provide guidance and input to:

-• state agencies on implementation of the HEAL Act (including environmental justice assessments, budgeting and funding, community, and Tribal engagement)
+• State agencies on implementation of the HEAL Act (including environmental justice assessments, budgeting and funding, community, and Tribal engagement).

 This grant program is meant to reach overburdened communities across the state of Washington.